 The Company has been named as a defendant in various U.S. securities litigations described in "Note 21.
 Commitments And Contingencies - (b) legal proceedings.
 Where possible, the Company contests liability and/or the amount of damages appropriate in each pending matter.
 Where available information indicates that it is probable a liability had been incurred at the date of the financial statements and the Company can reasonably estimate the amount of that loss, the Company accrues a provision for that loss in accordance with relevant ASC 450.
 The Company recorded a provision for equity litigation of US\$187,500 (approximately RMB1,226,119) in the year ended December 31, 2020, which was the global settlement amount that formed the basis of the Federal Class Settlement.
 The Company is recording an additional US\$24,385 (approximately RMB155,314) in the year ended December 31, 2021.
-The Company's estimate of probable losses from these litigations is based on either the amount of a settlement (if a settlement has been reached), the Company's most recent offer made to a claimant (if no settlement has been reached but settlement negotiations have begun), or the implied recovery represented by the Federal Class Action settlement (where no settlement negotiations have begun).
+The Company's estimate of probable losses from these litigations is based on either the amount of a settlement has been reached), the Company's most recent offer made to a claimant (if no settlement has been reached by the Federal Class Action settlement (where no settlement negotiations have begun).
 The actual loss could be greater or smaller than the Company's current estimate.